 APIx will illuminate this for the entire art world.

 AN INNOVATION TO HELP INVESTORS

-APIx is a patent-pending rating system, like investment ratings from Moody’s and Standard & Poor’s for the financial industry, made to reduce and protect investment risks for fine art.
+APIx is a patented rating system, like investment ratings from Moody’s and Standard & Poor’s for the financial industry, made to reduce and protect investment risks for fine art.
 APIx creates transparency in the art market.
 Buyers of art like buyers of investments should seriously consider getting an APIx rating before making a purchase.
 APIx ratings will properly position works of art for the marketplace.

 RESEARCH-BASED SYSTEM, DESIGNED BY EXPERTS

 APIx scores are generated by scientific and historical research that is completed by a staff of professionals who base their artwork analyses on multi-layer assessments of the materials, their application, and the way they interact chemically and physically to determine their stability.
 Each rating will be accompanied by a full rating report that describes how the rating was derived, and specific recommendations for the care of the artwork.

 Art buyers, conservators and insurers everywhere will benefit from APIx as it will make investing in art a safer process while creating a higher profile and more work for preservation professionals, and a safer bet for those who insure it.
 APIx creates a new model for trading art as an asset because it incorporates stability and risk awareness.

 Medium: Colored pencil on paper

 Medium: Oil paint on canvas